 I grew up in Aarhus, Denmark.
 The second-largest city in the country after Copenhagen.
-Sometimes we say that it’s “the world’s smallest biggest city”, which I tend to agree with.
 In high school I used to compete for Denmark in algorithmic problems.
 I wasn’t that good at it (Denmark has a small population, not as hard to be selected as in, e.g. the US), but I learned a lot.
 At the same time, I worked at Firmafon.
 They build a fantastic phone and chat support tool for the Danish market.
-In 2013, I moved to Ottawa, Canada to work as a software developer at Shopify.
-They found me through a clickbaity article I wrote about not having a smartphone.
-It started as a ‘gap year.’
-I am now many gap years in.
+In 2013, I moved to Ottawa, Canada (where I still live) to work as a software developer at Shopify.

 In 2016 I became the lead of a small team (3-5) and was tasked to make Shopify able to run out of multiple data-centers at once, which we completed by Black Friday and Cyber Monday in 2016.
 In 2017, I grew the team into two teams, one responsible for moving shops without downtime between regions and another responsible for the ‘job infrastructure’, running workloads outside of web requests made to Shopify to do large-scale data migrations.
 In 2018, I started building the Service Communication team that’s building the software to make it as easy as possible for applications built inside Shopify to talk to each other.

 Starting in 2019, I ran a lab called New Capabilities which booted up highly technical teams.
 I straddled a role somewhere between project manager, manager, and engineer.
 I helped get projects off the ground, while building the team and enabling everyone on it to grow.
 My goal was to put the team in a position where they no longer would need me, as fast as possible.